The Lynx

 -

-NOTE - much of the time is used to raise sails, there is a limit of three rotating stations including raising sails.
+Sailaway Stations are for students in grades 6-12.
+The program lasts from 2.5 - 3.5 hours, with the ship sailing in local waters.
+Much of the time is used to raise sails..
+There is a limit of three rotating stations, including raising sails.
 Be sure to indicate in advance which two stations you want for your educational experience.

-Haul Away! (one station) Students are divided into 2-4 teams and assist in raising sails.
-Captain may invite students to take the helm or other leadership duties.
+In one station, Hail Away, students are divided into 2-4 teams and assist in raising sails.
+The captain may invite students to take the helm or other leadership duties.

-War of 1812 Discuss President Madison and the War Hawks, the history of the original Lynx and President Madison’s letter-of-marque and reprisal, differences between privateers and piracy, why the U.S was blockaded by the British at Fort McHenry, and the inspiration of the Star Spangled Banner.
-Also, learn of the British marching to Baltimore after Burning Washington.
+In another station, War of 1812, students discuss President Madison and the War Hawks, the history of the original Lynx, and President Madison’s letter-of-marque and reprisal.
+They discuss differences between privateers and piracy, why the U.S was blockaded by the British at Fort McHenry, and the inspiration of the Star Spangled Banner.
+Also, learn about the British marching to Baltimore after Burning Washington.
 Materials: Portraits, Primary documents, Lynx’s Letter of Marque and Reprisal signed by President Madison, Treaty of Ghent, timeline, map of the British blockade of the U.S.